mmeosy/my-first-own-aws-project/README.md

 # my-first-own-aws-project

-It is my first AWS Project which i try to create with my own research and know-how.
+1.It is my first AWS Project which i try to create with my own research and know-how.

+2.Upload static Website with Terraform and deploy with CI\CD